 - Assignments are categorized and prioritized as follows:

 - One spouse is full-time Princeton undergraduate; the other is not.

 - Within each category, you are ranked in class order and random numbers assigned if necessary.

 When assignments are made, the Undergraduate Student Housing Office will e-mail you with instructions on how to accept and sign your contract(s).

-The charge for a married couple living in Spelman is the same as the cost for two students living in a regular Spelman suite.
+The charge for a married couple living in Spelman is one and a half times the cost of a single student living in a regular Spelman suite.

-Special needs housing is intended for students with medical conditions and disabilities and is administered jointly by the Undergraduate Student Housing Office and the Office of the Dean of Undergraduate Students (ODUS).
-The special needs housing assignment process takes place in February; applications are available online in January.
+Medical Accommodation is intended for students with medical conditions and disabilities and is administered jointly by the Student Housing and the Office of the Dean of Undergraduate Students (ODUS).
+The medical accommodation assignment process takes place in February; applications are available online in January.

 Your physical needs will receive priority, and secondarily, we will do our best to accommodate some of your other preferences.
-You are not obligated to accept a special needs room assignment.
+You are not obligated to accept a medical accommodation room assignment.

-- Provide up-to-date medical documentation of your condition/need to ODUS, even if you were housed through the special needs process last year.
+- Provide up-to-date medical documentation of your condition/need to ODUS, even if you were housed through the medical accommodation process last year.
 Applications without medical documentation will not be considered.